jyp/boon/README.md

 - Easy navigation: many commands are bound to navigation.
 This facilitates moving around.
-Because movements double up as region-definitions, it makes manipulation commands (operators) more powerful.
+Because movements double up as region-definitions, this design also makes manipulation commands more powerful.

+- Prefer several two easy keystrokes to one hard-to-reach key. hard-to-reach keys are left for rarely used commands.

 In command mode, movement keys are bound to the right hand, while text manipulation is bound to the left hand.